CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/simulation_compilation.rst

 From Objects to Runtime Data
 ----------------------------

-Model compilation leaves the original Python objects intact and populates the simulation's ordered registries.
+Model compilation finalizes the original Python objects and populates the simulation's ordered registries.
-Runtime preparation then reads those objects, derives structured dtypes from their annotations, and packs their values.
+Runtime preparation then reads that complete snapshot, derives structured dtypes from its annotations, and packs its values while allocating framework-owned execution resources.

 Continue with :doc:`runtime_data_layout` for that conversion.
 For the user-facing construct-to-output workflow, see :doc:`../../user_guide/simulation_lifecycle`.